-Indian Air Force inducts Rafale fighters today - Meri Sarkar
+Indian Air Force inducts Rafale fighters - Meri Sarkar

-Rafale induction ceremony at Ambala: Indian Air Force will formally induct the Rafale aircraft today at Air Force Station, Ambala near India’s border with Pakistan.
-The fighter jet manufactured by Dassualt Aviation of France will become a part of the IAF’s 17 Squadron, the Golden Arrows.
-Rafale jets will be inducted in the presence of Indian defence minister Rajnath Singh and French defence minister Florence Parly and top military leadership of both India and France.
+Rafale induction ceremony at Ambala: Indian Air Force Thursday formally inducted five Rafale jets in its fleet at Air Force Station Ambala near India’s border with Pakistan.
+The fighter jet manufactured by Dassualt Aviation of France has become a part of the 17th Squadron, the Golden Arrows.
+Rafale jets were inducted in presence of Indian defence minister Rajnath Singh and French defence minister Florence Parly and top military leadership of both India and France.

 Indian Air Force received the first five Rafale fighter jets at Air Force Station, Ambala on July 27 amid much public excitement.